Learn cPanel

 Next, is the "SECURITY" section where you will be provided with the option to change the password for this email account.
 Please either fill the new password you would like to use or click on the "GENERATE" button in order for cPanel to generate a new password for you.

 If you are on that page only for updating the password for an email account, please simply scroll to the bottom of the page and click on the "UPDATE EMAIL SETTINGS" button so the new password can be set.
-If, however, you are curious about what additional management feature cPanel has to offer for your email account, please continue reading.
+If, however, you are curious about what additional management features cPanel has to offer for your email account, please continue reading.

 The next section is called "STORAGE" and here you will be able to configure the storage for each email account.
 Once again we would like to outline that setting value above the limit for our Shared Hosting Servers might cause your account to get suspended for this violation.